 Shillito's Elves

 One of Cincinnati’s most beloved traditions is back!
 The Shillito’s Elves have returned for another year of holiday magic.
-This year, the decades-old Elves have set up shop at The Foundry, located across the street from the heart of the city, Fountain Square.
+This year, the decades-old Elves have set up shop in the Carew Tower display windows at the heart of the Fountain District.

-3CDC and altafiber have partnered to bring back this quintessential piece of Cincinnati nostalgia, with the help of local artist Mark Trierweiler, whose dedication to keeping the spirit of the Elves alive and well has been instrumental.
+3CDC has partnered with Merus and Decal Impressions to bring back this quintessential piece of Cincinnati nostalgia, with the help of local artist Mark Trierweiler, whose dedication to keeping the spirit of the Elves alive and well has been instrumental.

 About

 One of Cincinnati’s most beloved traditions is back!
 The Shillito’s Elves have returned for another year of holiday magic.
-This year, the decades-old Elves have set up shop at The Foundry, located across the street from the heart of the city, Fountain Square.
+This year, the decades-old Elves have set up shop in the Carew Tower display windows at the heart of the Fountain District.

 Location

-Downtown residents and visitors can see the Elves on display in The Foundry’s windows along Fifth Street from Friday, Nov.
-24, 2023, to Tuesday, Jan.
-2, 2024.
-Though they can be seen 24 hours a day, 7 days a week, they will be animated at the following times:
+Downtown residents and visitors can see the Elves on display at Carew Tower from Thursday, Nov.
+27, 2025, to Sunday, Jan.
+4, 2026.
+Though they can be seen 24 hours a day, 7 days a week, they will be animated at the following times*:

 Visit the Holidays page for a full list of holiday events and specials in Downtown Cincinnati.